molloy-lab/TREE-QMC/tutorial/tree-of-blobs/README.md

 2. Go to tutorial directory.
 ```
-cd tutorial/tree-of-blob
+cd tutorial/tree-of-blobs
 ```

 3. Run TOB-QMC on the [example input data](gene_trees.tre).
-The example data file contains the best maximum likelihood (ML) trees estimated for 3,679 UCEs with iqtree3 (note that branch support was estimated with rapid bootstrapping).
+The example data file contains 991 the best maximum likelihood (ML) trees estimated with iqtree3 (note that branch support was estimated with rapid bootstrapping).

-To infer a tree of blob, our approach requires frstly build a base tree(a refinement of the tree of blobs)
+To infer a tree of blobs, our approach requires frstly build a base tree(a refinement of the tree of blobs)

 *Below, we describe three different ways of running TOB-QMC given gene trees to get a base tree.*